timhowgego/Aquius/README.md

 * `gtfsHead` - `Object` describing the column indices of values in gtfs.
 * `summary` - `Object` containing summary `network` (productFilter-serviceFilter matrix) and `service` (service histogram).

 **Caution:** Runtime is typically about a second per 10 megabytes of GTFS text data (with roughly half that time spent processing the Comma Separated Values), plus time to assign stops (nodes) to population (places).
 The single-operator networks found in most GTFS archives should process within about 5 seconds, but very complex multi-operator conurbations may take longer.
-Specifying a callback is therefore recommended to avoid browser crashes.

 ### Configuration File